Frequently Asked Questions for International Students

-A: Freshmen must take either the ACT Plus Writing or the SAT Reasoning Test no later than December of the senior year.
+A: Freshmen must take either the ACT Plus Writing or the SAT with Essay no later than December of the senior year.
 The university does not require SAT Subject Tests, but certain programs on some UC campuses recommend them, and you can use SAT Subject Tests to satisfy the "a-g" requirements (see Frosh Guide for more information).

 Q: What are the average SAT and ACT scores, GPA, etc. for admitted freshmen and transfer students?

 A: For information of this kind, please see our UC Santa Cruz Facts page.

 A: In fall 2016, 58.7% of freshman applicants were accepted, and 57.2% of transfer applicants were accepted.
 Admissions rates vary from year to year depending on the strength and volume of the applicant pool.